Patreo/EmailValidator/README.md

 #### Usage

 Must be run like a service.
-Calling address like this http://domain.com/validate.php?q=name@domain.com

-Next you can get result using an ajax call in jQuery:
+Calling address like this http://domain.com/validate.php?q=name@domain.com next you can get result using an ajax call in jQuery:

     $.ajax({
 	  url: "http://domain.com/validate.php",